 Have the perpetrator taken off the lease

 If you are on a fixed term lease you can have the perpetrator taken off the lease, which will revoke their right to enter the premises.
-To have the perpetrator taken off the lease, a family violence order (FVO) or a police family violence order (PFVO) against the perpetrator needs to be in place.
-Neither the perpetrator’s nor the landlord’s permission are required to remove the perpetrator off the lease.
+To have the perpetrator taken off the lease, the victim needs to apply for a family violence order (FVO) and request in the Magistrate’s Court that the perpetrator be removed from the lease agreement.
+Neither the perpetrator’s nor the landlord’s permission is required to remove the perpetrator from the lease.

 Removing the perpetrator off the lease will revoke their right to enter the premises.
 If they seek to enter again, they will be trespassing and the victim can call the police to have them removed.
 If damage occurs to the property through the fault of the perpetrator after they were removed from the lease, the tenant is not liable for the damage.
 If damage has occurred, you should keep a written record as well as contacting the police.